 Publications and training materials produced by NWCG are in the public domain.
 Use of public domain information, including copying, is permitted.
 Use of NWCG information within another document is permitted if NWCG information is accurately credited to NWCG.
 The NWCG logo may not be used except on NWCG authorized information.
 “National Wildfire Coordinating Group,” “NWCG,” and the NWCG logo are trademarks of NWCG.

 NWCG guidance for copyright permission is available at https://www.nwcg.gov/notices#copyright.

-Below are a set of Microsoft Word templates to assist you in the development of your documents and publications.
-They follow NWCG and 508 Compliant standards.
+Below is a Microsoft Word template to assist you in the development of your documents and publications.
+It follows NWCG and 508 Compliant standards.
 If you use the Styles panel to set headings and text, your document should be compliant or very close to it.
 You can refer to the 508 Guide and other helpful tools at https://www.nwcg.gov/notices#accessibility.
 If you need further assistance please contact us and we would be happy to help.